steven-aj/steven-aj.github.io/src/content/singles/prevent-eye-strain-with-softer-transitions.md

 date: 11/23/2023
 author: Steven Johnson
 cover:
-title: Preventing Eye-Strain With Softer Transitions Between Light & Dark Modes
+title: "Prevent Eye-Strain: Softer Transitions Between Light & Dark Modes"
 excerpt: Toggling between light and dark modes of your website or application can make a world of difference for people with sensitive eyes or the night owls that live and work in the dark.
 There isn't a technical standard for how this should be accomplished and an instant transition can be pretty harsh.
 We can fix that with a few lines of CSS.
 tags:
   - informative